 What is the optimal amount of income redistribution?
 The existing literature has answered this question primarily by focusing on trade-offs between greater equity and inefficiencies introduced by distortionary taxation (Mirrlees 1971, Piketty and Saez 2013a, Werning, 2007).
-At the same time, empirical evidence suggests that savings rates are increasing in permanent income (Dynan et al., 2004, De Nardi and Fella, 2017, Straub, 2019), which implies that redistribution may have additional effects on welfare by changing the permanent income distribution and lowering aggregate savings.
+Empirical evidence suggests that savings rates are increasing in permanent income (Dynan et al., 2004, De Nardi and Fella, 2017, Straub, 2019), which implies that redistribution may have an additional effect on welfare by changing the permanent income distribution and lowering aggregate savings.
 In this paper, I explore the consequences of this non-homothetic savings behavior for the trade-offs associated with income redistribution in overlapping generations (OLG) models.
 In particular, I show that non-homothetic savings implies an additional trade-off between redistribution and investment.

 Intuitively, if lifetime savings increases with permanent income, all permanent redistributive policies - including non-distortionary lump-sum redistribution - will result in a transfer from households with a high marginal propensity to save to households with a lower marginal propensity, lowering aggregate savings and putting upward pressure on interest rates in a closed or large open economy (Straub, 2019, Mian et al., 2020).
 This increase in borrowing costs will curb firms' capital investment, reducing the long-run productive capacity of the economy.
-It is this potential trade-off between permanent income redistribution and optimal capital accumulation that will be the focus of this paper.
+It is this potential trade-off between redistribution and optimal capital accumulation that will be the focus of this paper.

 I make several contributions towards better understanding this trade-off.
 The first is theoretical.
-In a simple OLG model, I present sufficient conditions for a welfare trade-off between non-distortionary (lump-sum) permanent income redistribution and capital accumulation in both the short and long run.
-I show that whether such a trade-off exists depends both on whether savings behavior is non-homothetic and on the desirability of additional investment.3 Intuitively, for there to be a trade-off, it must both be the case that redistribution dampens investment and that boosting investment is welfare improving.
+In a simple OLG model, I present sufficient conditions for a welfare trade-off between lump-sum redistribution and capital accumulation in both the short and long run.
+I show that whether such a trade-off exists depends both on whether savings behavior is non-homothetic and on the desirability of additional investment.
+Intuitively, for there to be a trade-off, it must both be the case that redistribution dampens investment and that boosting investment is welfare improving.
 I explore how these conditions change when the government is given the ability to tax/subsidize capital, transfer from the young to the old and issue debt, policies which are well known to alter the savings level.

-I then show that the size of the welfare trade-off between permanent income redistribution
+I then show that the size of the welfare trade-off between redistribution and investment is, in a meaningful sense, large.
+Using a redistributive labor income tax as an illustrative

-1As long as the economy is not a small open economy and the domestic savings supply has some impact on interest rates.
+&lt;sup>1As long as the economy is not a small open economy and the domestic savings supply has some impact on interest rates.
 In Straub (2019) and Mian et al. (2021), an increase in inequality lowers interest rates when savings behavior is non-homothetic.

-2As noted in Piketty and Saez (2013b) and Atkinson and Sandmo (1980), this trade-off is conceptually orthogonal to inefficiency concerns.
+&lt;sup>2As noted in Piketty and Saez (2013b) and Atkinson and Sandmo (1980), this trade-off is conceptually orthogonal to inefficiency concerns.

-$^{^{3}}$ Importantly, the presence of a trade-off does not depend on why high income households have greater marginal propensities to save.
+$^{3}$ Importantly, the presence of a trade-off does not depend on why high income households have greater marginal propensities to save.